-COVID-19 has caused many of us to remain at home to help “flatten the curve” on the spread of the virus.
-Now is a great time to do some clean and disinfect your home.
-Before you dive into that endeavor though you may want to know what types of cleaners are safe for each surface in your home.
+It’s always a great time to clean and disinfect your home, but before you start that deep clean, you may want to know what types of cleaners are safe for each surface in your home.

 The first thing you’ll want to know is that cleaning and disinfecting are two very different things.